adikulkarni0/pxdocs/content/reference/CLI/create-and-manage-volumes/_index.md

 ```

 {{<info>}}
-You can also pass these options through the scheduler or using the inline volume spec.
-For more details, see the [inline volume spec] (#inline-volume-spec) section below.
+You can also pass these options through the scheduler.
 {{</info>}}

-### Place a replica on a specific volume
+### Place a replica on a specific node

 Use the `--nodes=LocalNode` flag to create a volume and place at least one replica of the volume on the node where the command is run.
 This is useful when you use a script to create a volume locally on a node.